-Plains zebras have a wide range in east and southern Africa.
+They have a wide range in east and southern Africa.
 They usually live in treeless grasslands and savanna woodlands and are absent from deserts, rainforests, and wetlands.
-This species’ habitat is shrinking, however, and plains zebras are now extinct in Burundi and Lesotho.
+This species’ habitat is shrinking, however, and they are now extinct in Burundi and Lesotho.

-Tags: Botswana, DRC, Kenya, Mozambique, Namibia, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Samburu, East Africa, Southern Africa
+Tags: Zebra, Botswana, DRC, Ethiopia, Kenya, Mozambique, Namibia, Rwanda, South Africa, Uganda, Zambia, Zimbabwe, Samburu, East Africa

 View Africa | Habitat